© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted medieval village at Welcombe Farm is a scheduled monument protected by Historic England under reference 1002656.
 View the official record →

-Deserted medieval village at Welcombe Farm is a settlement site located in Devon that was abandoned during the medieval period.
+Deserted medieval village at Welcombe Farm is a scheduled ancient monument in Devon comprising the archaeological remains of a settlement that was occupied during the medieval period and subsequently abandoned.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002656.

 Deserted medieval village at Welcombe Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002656.